tkalayci71/stable-diffusion-noise/readme.md

 ---

 Thanks for reading.
-Please let me know if there is incorrect information here.
+Please let me know if you spot incorrect information here.

-TODO: understand how predicted noise from unet and lms noise scheduling works exactly
+---

+update: after simplifying lms scheduler by decreasing order to 1, I have obtained a simple diffusion loop which probably is the same as euler method. see https://github.com/tkalayci71/mini-diffusion for working implementation.